Direct debit

 Chargebacks

-If a direct debit is declined, a reason code is provided.
+If you receive a chargeback, a reason code is provided.

 If the IBAN or BIC is incorrect, our bank informs us the next business day.